nathansegers/01_FastAPI/Readme.md

 - Also make sure there is a method called `sayHello()` on the class which will say something base on the name of the bird or user.

 ### Adding routes
 - In `main.py` add a few birds and a user.
-You can find the JSON of birds in the repo.
+You can use the JSON file of the birds to read all of them in.
+We will later use this to seed the database.

+- Add a route to GET the list of birds
+- Add a route to GET the list of users.

+**Think whether or not you need to have an async method or not...**

+**Use the FastAPI documentation to add the following routes**

+- Add a route to POST a user to the list.
+- Add a route to GET one bird based on it's ID.

+> TIP: To convert a Python dictionary to a  Pydantic model, you can use `Bird(**birdDict)`.
+> This will allow you to access their properties as well.
+>
+> Try it out:
+> ```python
+> from schemas.bird import Bird
+> vink = Bird(**birds[0])
+> vink.sayHello()
+> ```